-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Gold Springs Resource Corp. and its subsidiaries (together, the Company) as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Gold Springs Resource Corp. and its subsidiaries (together, the Company) as at December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with IFRS Accounting Standards.